News from our work

 July 2021

-The “Global Energy Transformation – GET.invest” programme is funded by the Federal Republic of Germany and co-financed by the EU.
+The “Global Energy Transformation – GET.invest” program is financed by the Federal Republic of Germany and co-financed by the EU.

 May 2021

-The five finalists of Energy Camp East Africa have been determined
+The five finalists of Energy Camp East Africa have been announced

 A total of 46 East African startups with products for the decentralized renewable energy market applied for Startup|Energy’s Energy Camp East Africa.

-From the applications, these five startups were selected to participate in Energy Camp.
+These five startups were selected from the applications to participate in the Energy Camp.

 More information ...